 The probe was designed to gather data for a few hours in the atmosphere, and possibly a short time at the surface.
 It continued to send data for about 72 minutes after touchdown and then its batteries died.

 “When the famous landing orangy image with the small ice pebbles and the ‘titanscape’ and horizon line was displayed in the ESOC MCR [Main Control Room] windows to the world, I could only think, very moved, that it was a step forward in human history.
 And we were part of it,” Ayúcar said.
-“The other mission comparable in reaching the people, that has taken so much attention not only on the scientific circles but on the society, is Rosetta and Philae.
+“The other mission comparable in reaching the people – that has taken so much attention not only [in] scientific circles but [also in] society – is Rosetta and Philae.
 These are the types of missions that make equally scientists and regular people dream.”

 This unique result complements the data taken by the Descent Imager and Spectral Radiometer (DISR) instrument.
 When Huygens came to rest on the surface of Titan, DISR was pointing due south.
 Its images show stones and terrain in good agreement with the newly deduced western facing radio data.